 Norman Lloyd’s secret of longevity

-When I asked him what his secret of longevity was he said bluntly, “Luck.”
+When I asked Norman Lloyd what his secret of longevity was he said bluntly, “Luck.”

 At the party, the discussion turned to the idea of retirement.
-Norman Lloyd hasn’t and does not have any desire to retire anytime soon.
-He was the oldest living “working” actor as of the date of this writing.
-Another man at the party who worked for a box making company told Norman he hadn’t retired yet because otherwise, all he’d do is sleep.
+Norman Lloyd didn’t have any desire to retire.
+He was the oldest living “working” actor at the time.
+Another man at the party who worked for a box-making company told him he hadn’t retired yet because otherwise, all he’d do is sleep.
 Norman agreed.

 I sat transfixed for hours listening to him speak with his articulate stage-trained voice like a fly on the wall.
 He was so mentally alert with crystal-clear memories and was in such good shape, he could have easily been a 70-year-old rather than a centenarian.
 There were also very few wrinkles on his face.

-How many centenarians do you know who can eat corn on the cob without it being cut off and mashed?
+How many centenarians do you know who can eat corn right off the cob?

-For more about Norman Lloyd, you may enjoy his book Stages of Life in Theatre, Film, and Television – click here to view
+For more about Norman Lloyd, you may enjoy reading his book Stages of Life in Theatre, Film, and Television.